How could you answer a teacher job interview question similar to this:

-Schools have invested in laptops for teachers to intergrate technology into the classroom .
+Schools have invested in laptops for teachers to integrate technology into the classroom.
 Their students can gain access to software and educational websites easily.
 This makes learning fun and easier.
-Teachers have an important role in incorporating technology in the classroom that will pique the interest of the child.
+Teachers have an important role in incorporating technology in the classroom that will pique the students’ interest.

 Note that the digital literacy skills you’ve acquired will enable you to use this technology to reach educational objectives and goals.
 Your methods of instruction will be more effective, and you will be more productive as a result.

 These skills will facilitate your access to educational content and provide you with the ability to share, keep, and re-use your lesson plans.
 This will greatly improve the standard of classroom education.
-These skills will enable you to collaborate better with your colleagues and managers and will promote better teaching methods.
+These skills will enable you to collaborate better with your colleagues and managers and promote better teaching methods.

-As a teacher, you need to well-verse in computer programs and apps to successfully incorporate technology into your classroom.
+As a teacher, you need to be well-versed in computer programs and apps to incorporate technology into your classroom efficiently.
 The following guidelines will make this transition easier for you and the children in the classroom setting.

 First, identify the method you approach integrating the computer.
 Choose to facilitate or instruct.
 Choose to have an instructional computer session or facilitate learning by letting students work independently.